lukaspustina/rat/README.md

     * [ ] upload to named collections

+    * [ ] Token Refresh / Error messages when token has expired

 * [ ] Elastic tabstops for output where appropriate

 * [ ] Tests